-Commission opinions on national DBPs concern all EA Member States, either indicating a positive assessment of the plan or pointing out underlying risks which could stem from its implementation, with the possibility to request a revised plan in case of particularly serious non-compliance with the SGP.
+Commission opinions on national DBPs concern all EA Member States, either indicating a positive assessment of the plan or pointing out underlying risks which could stem from its implementation, with the possibility - after having consulted with the Member State concerned, in line with Article 7.2 of Regulation 1 - to request a revised plan in case of particularly serious non-compliance with the SGP.
+If, as a result of the consultation process, the concerned Member State decides to modify the draft budget, notably through additional measures, to avoid being issued a negative opinion, the changes to the DBP should be publicly announced and ideally embedded, if feasible, in an updated DBP before the expiry of the two weeks deadline for the adoption of an opinion requesting a new DBP.
+If not feasible, a specific monitoring of the changes would be put in place.
 Particularly serious non-compliance could be found in the following situations.
 These examples are non-exhaustive: